hail-is/hail/hail/python/hailtop/batch/docs/service.rst

     after running for 2 minutes and then runs successfully the next time it is scheduled, the total cost for that job will be 7 minutes.

+Batch also supports private instances that are created for a single job that specify :meth:`.Job.machine_type` or set :meth:`.Job.preemptible` to False.
+A job is billed for the entire time the machine is running including the activation time for the instance.
+The costs are the same as above except the cost for the Local SSD is omitted.

 Setup
 -----